 Maybe that one is for you to decide because ego got us there either way.
 But again, your ego knows best, and with self, it’s like a superYOU.
 So, pay attention and be responsible.

 Fundamentally, I understood the floatation tank in terms of maintaining balance, order, and letting my mind do the thinking.
 But whoever decided my thoughts and story manifestation was someone or something of a dark and very black space.

 Balance is fundamental like water; inside and out of the floatation tank, as is the laws of physics – thus, order.
 Order is important to me, despite some laws being a peeve.

 The most interesting phase is number three (3), because if it holds true, I’m not sure who to blame those stories on that manifested in my head.
 Was it GOD?
 If so, one day I’ll share with you GOD’s plan for me.

-For now, you can read on this site what his plan was for me these past 31 years.
+For now, you can read on this site what his plan is for me including these past 31 years.

 As if I was running from my suicidal days, which is the other dark time in my life.
 One story that manifested, I realized I had run so far and hard up Mount Zion I forgot what I was running from, who I was running from, and where to.

 Success can be depressing at times, especially when the people see it.
 However, not sharing the experience is simply not fare and selfish.
 Imagine defeating your own purpose, having to find another.
 It’s a blessing and a curse, but it also could be someone else’s purpose.
 So, I share how I did it.